ROADMAP: How to Get a Divorce in Vermont

 Start by filling out these forms

-Everyone starting a divorce case must complete these five forms:
+Everyone starting a divorce, dissolution or legal separation case must complete these forms:

 • Use the form to fill out the contact information for you and the Defendant.
 On this form, check the box if you receive public assistance such as Medicaid, Dr. Dynasaur (health insurance help for children), 3SquaresVT (food stamps), or other programs from the State of Vermont.
 Check the box if the Office of Child Support is helping you with your case.
 Also write down if there are any other court cases involving you, your children, or the Defendant.